 Once you are happy with your query with parameters you can add them to a dashboard.
 Parameters are automatically discovered on the dashboard and will appear at the top of the screen.

 Parameters with the same name used in different widgets use the same input field, and allow you to change a single field and have it impact the entire dashboard.

 By default the input fields are plain text fields that default to

-* — just like on the search page.
+* — as on the search page.

 But you can customize parameters to make them easier to use, and to allow you to select values in

 a dropdown instead of manually typing.

 To configure a parameter, take the dashboard into Edit Mode by clicking Edit Dashboard in the top menu.

 You will see that parameters now look different and that there is a settings icon next to each parameter input field.
 Clicking the settings icon will bring up a popup that allows you to choose options for the parameter.

 One of the most important parameter settings is the Default Value field.
 It allows you to set the default value the parameter should have if nothing else is specified.